 Institutional Characteristics

 The following table compares the basic academic information between best Graduate Tax Law schools.
 By school type, there are 2 public and 8 private schools in best Graduate Tax Law schools.
-By school level, all 10 schools are 4 years or high institutes.
+By school level, all 10 schools are 4-years institutions.

 Rank | Name | Location | Type/Level | Highest Degree | Offered Degree |